 What are Hammertoes?

-A hammertoe is a contracture (bending) deformity in one or both joints of any of the littlest four toes.
+A hammertoe is a contracture (bending) deformity in the middle joint of the second, third, or fourth toe.
 The toe remains “stuck” in a bent position at rest, and cannot be straightened using only the toe muscles.
 This abnormal bending can put pressure on the toe when wearing shoes, which can lead to problems.

 The most common cause of hammertoe is a muscle/tendon imbalance.
 This imbalance, which leads to a bending of the toe, results from mechanical (structural) or neurological changes in the foot that occur over time in some people.

 Another cause of hammertoes is wearing poor-fitting shoes.
 High heels are common culprits along with shoes that have a tight fit and narrow toe box.
 Even just wearing shoes that are the wrong size can lead to hammertoes as your feet cannot lay flat inside of them.

 You should only wear shoes that offer a lot of support and give your toes plenty of room to bend as you walk.

 Other causes for hammertoes include being caused by some type of trauma.
 A serious toe jam or break could cause the toe to get “stuck” in a bent position.
 Also, some people just inherit their hammertoes from their family line.